ilendl2/one-click-hugo/site/content/_index.md

       page
     title: Good Shepherd Live Stream
     image: /img/bell-tower.jpg
-  - link: /worship/worship/
+  - link: /about/about-us/
     text: >-
-      Welcome to The Parish of Good Shepherd Parish in congregation at the Church of Good Shepherd Tunapuna and at St.Oswald's Caroni.
-We're a community of caring people who gather to worship and praise God in Common Prayer.
+      Good Shepherd Parish is a community of caring people who gather to worship and praise God in Common Prayer.
 Interested in paying us a visit?
-    title: Welcome
+    title: Join Us at Good Shepherd
     image: /img/good-shepherd-people.png
   - link: /about/parish-hall/
     text: >-